-Nina Witoszek is currently research professor (forskningsleder) at the Centre for Development and the Environment at Oslo University.
-She is also director of the Arne Naess Programme on Global Justice and the Environment at the University of Oslo (read more).
+Nina Witoszek is a former research professor at the Centre for Development and the Environment (SUM) and director of the Arne Naess Programme on Global Justice and the Environment at the University of Oslo (read more).
+She is currently professor at Collegium Civitas in Warsaw.
 Prior to her work at SUM, she taught comparative cultural history at the National University of Ireland in Galway (1995-1997) and the European University in Florence (1997-1999).
 She held fellowships at the Swedish Collegium of the Advanced Studies in the Social Sciences in Uppsala (1993), Robinson College, Cambridge (1995) and Mansfield College, Oxford (2001) and visiting professorship at Stanford University (2010).

 Nina Witoszek is also a fiction writer (under the pen name Nina FitzPatrick).
 She is best known for the infamous collection of short stories, Fables of the Irish Intelligentsia (1991), which won the Irish Times-Aer Lingus Award for fiction in 1991.
 The prize was subsequently withdrawn when she couldn’t prove her Irish ancestry.
 Until 2001 her fictional work – including The Loves of Faustyna (1995) and Daimons (2003), as well as several well film scripts – was written together with her late husband Pat Sheeran.
 She is also a script writer of a series of documentary films about iconic Norwegian heroes and thinkers, such as Fridtjof Nansen, Arne Naess, and Thor Heyerdahl.